In this guide I will disassemble a HP Compaq 8510p notebook PC and remove all main parts.

 Disconnect the touch pad cable from the motherboard.
 Remove the touch pad.

-Continue separating the keyboard bezel with your fingers and remove it from the laptop.
+Continue separating the bezel with your fingers and remove it.

 Unplug the LCD cable from the motherboard.